Publisher: Sierra Developer: Dynamix Year: 1993 Platform: DOS

 Sierra spent a little more time creating the third installment in the Daventry series and it shows.
 The increase in difficulty is quite welcome as well as a larger map and complex characters.
 To top it off, there is a plot.
 A plot that develops.

-Publisher: Sierra Developer: Sierra Year: 1989 Platform: DOS; Amiga; Atari ST
+Publisher: Sierra Developer: Sierra Year: 1984 Platform: DOS; Macintosh; Apple II; Amiga; Sega Master System

 You must be logged in to post a comment.